 If you had gestational diabetes when you were pregnant, you and your child have a lifelong risk for getting diabetes.
 Learn what you can do to lower your risk.

 Small Steps, Big Rewards.
-Prevent Type 2 Diabetes For Life.
+Prevent Type 2 Diabetes.
 Campaign Components

 Learn more about the Diabetes Prevention Program (DPP), a major clinical trial aimed at discovering whether either diet and exercise or the oral diabetes drug metformin could prevent or delay the onset of type 2 diabetes in people with impaired glucose tolerance (IGT).